Building Your Dream Southwestern Home

-A true Southwestern home puts natural materials center-stage, and in their rawest form, too.
+A true Southwestern home puts natural materials center-stage and in their rawest form, too.
 It’s common to see adobe homes with exposed wooden beams, pillows, window and door frames, and other wooden components.
 Typically, the wood used in an adobe home is sourced from nearby sources.
-But apart from being structural elements, the wooden beams also provide a nice complement to the dominating clay or stone features.
+But apart from being structural elements, the wooden beams also provide an excellent complement to the dominating clay or stone features.
 You’d often see chunky and raw hardwood beams on the ceiling, creating that stark contrast to the muted palette of clay.

 Elements from outside

-When it comes to decorating a Southwestern home, the most distinctive features are elements from the outside.
+When it comes to, the most distinctive features are elements from the outside.
 You’d often find big clay pots and vases, hardwood tables and cabinets, and elaborate ceramic tile floors.
-Walls are finished with lime plaster to retain that rugged look, while making the inside bright and clean.
+Walls are finished with lime plaster to retain that rugged look while making the inside bright and clean.
 And for accessories, Native-American imagery, as in with quilts and rugs with bold prints, and Spanish furniture seem to blend easily.
 And if you want a show-stopping feature that’s quintessentially Southwestern, you’ll go for a big fireplace made from the same material and finish, as if it’s a built-in feature.